 T Investors Have Opportunity to Lead AT&T Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AT&T Inc. ("AT&T" or the "Company") (NYSE: T).
+LOS ANGELES, Aug.
+16, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AT&T Inc. ("AT&T" or the "Company") (NYSE: T).

 Class Period: March 1, 2020 – July 26, 2023